Ezequiel Loza: Managerial career

 After retiring, Loza worked as a manager of the youth and reserve sides of his last club Gimnástica, before being named first team manager in 2013.
 Despite winning the group, his side missed out promotion in the play-offs.

 On 11 June 2014, Loza took over fellow fourth tier side Club Portugalete, After achieving promotion in his first season, he was sacked on 23 November 2015, with the club in the last position in their group.

 On 17 June 2016, Loza returned to his first club Racing, as a coordinator of the youth categories.
 He returned to managerial duties on 28 June 2018, after being again named manager of Portugalete.

 Loza led Portu back to the third tier after a five-year absence, but was dismissed on 18 January 2021.
 On 17 May, he again returned to Racing, now as manager of the B-team for the 2021–22 campaign.

 After guiding Rayo Cantabria to the play-offs (where they lost to Real Murcia), Loza renewed his contract with the club until 2023 on 17 June 2022.
 Exactly one year later, he agreed to a new one-year deal.
+On 1 July 2024, Loza signed a new two-year deal, which sees him under contract with Rayo Cantabria until the summer of 2026.